Battle of Liberty Place: Siege

-Kellogg, Longstreet and others took refuge in the Custom House on the 14th and the 15th.
-By the 17th, federal forces were arriving and the situation had reversed, and General William H. Emory met with opposition leaders McEnery, Penn, Marr, and Duncan F. Cage, guaranteeing the freedom from arrest of those involved in exchange for the restoration of the state administration, the return of arms from the state arsenal, and the resumption of the status before the outbreak of violence.
+Kellogg, Longstreet and others took refuge in the Custom House on September 14 and 15.
+By September 17, federal forces were arriving and the situation had reversed, and General William H. Emory met with opposition leaders McEnery, Penn, Marr, and Duncan F. Cage, guaranteeing the freedom from arrest of those involved in exchange for the restoration of the state administration, the return of arms from the state arsenal, and the resumption of the status before the outbreak of violence.
 The group submitted, insisting no show of force was necessary, but that they regarded Louisiana as no longer a state, but as a province without a democratic government.
 Later that day a rumor spread that a group of as many as 2000 blacks intended to capture Treme station, but the disturbance was quelled.
 The 22nd Infantry Regiment was ordered to proceed to New Orleans under General Irvin McDowell; the frigate Colorado and the gunboats Kansas and Shawmut were sent from their station in Key West under Admiral James Robert Madison Mullany.
 By September 21, the surrender was complete and the temporary police force in the city was replaced by the regular forces.